oitofelix/mininim/index.md

 version 1.3, or (at your option) any later version.

 MININIM features various improvements over the original game, too many to make an exhaustive list here.
-Some of its noteworthy features are:
+Some of its noteworthy features currently implemented are:

 - Portable to modern operating systems
 - Generalized multi-room support